-With the right type of pension, you can withdraw as much or as little as you like from the age of 55.
+With the right type of pension you can withdraw as much or as little as you like from the age of 55.
 This includes all personal and private pensions, plus some workplace schemes.
 In many cases you could take all your pension in one go.
 Although, this could leave you owing the tax man a lot of money.
 It could also have a drastic effect on how much you have to live on in retirement.
-That’s why it makes sense to get some advice before making any final decisions.
+That’s why it makes sense to get financial advice before making any final decisions.

 What is the right type of pension?

 You can take money direct from all private pensions and some workplace schemes.
 If you have what is known as a final salary pension things become a little more complicated.
 You need to transfer this type of scheme to a private pension before you can access any money.
 And by doing so you could be giving up some very generous benefits, including a guaranteed income for life from a specific age.
 A financial adviser can help you to understand if it is in your best interests to give up any such benefits and to transfer your final salary pension.
 Unfortunately, you cannot take any money from your pension if you have what is known as an unfunded scheme.
 This mainly affects public sector and civil service employees including the NHS, teachers, the armed forces and the emergency services.
 Now that we have established whether you have the right type of pension, we need to look at the possible impact of taking some or all of your money from your pension in one go.

 How much money do you want to give to the taxman?